chenyu9999/PCDA/Results/README.md

 **API-Scope Mapping**: This table lists the mapping of super application api -> system api -> system permissions -> Scope.

 **Scope Misalignment API**: This table lists the details of api's with Scope misalignment issues.

-**Scope Misalignment APP**: This table lists the details of app's with Scope misalignment issues.